-Grievous Bodily Harm means ‘really serious bodily harm’, or wounding another person (wounding has a specific legal definition for these purposes.)
-(Also know as a section 18 assault).
-To be guilty of this offence the attacker must have had intent to cause grievous bodily harm.
-This is an important distinction when it comes to sentencing.
+To be guilty of this offence the attacker must have had intent to cause GBH.
+The intent is an important distinction when it comes to sentencing.

-This type of assault is always dealt with by the Crown Court (rather than the Magistrates Court) and can carry a maximum sentence of life imprisonment.
+Because of its seriousness, this type of assault is always dealt with by the Crown Court and can carry a maximum sentence of life imprisonment.

-If the attacker only intended to cause ‘some harm or pain’ rather than ‘really serious bodily harm’, then the offence is a section 20 assault.
-This is still classed as Grievous Bodily Harm, but is a less serious offence than a section 18 GBH assault.
+If someone only intended to cause ‘some harm or pain’ rather than ‘really serious bodily harm’, then the offence is Grievous Bodily Harm without intent.

 Actual Bodily Harm (ABH)

-Section 47 assaults are either way offences and may be dealt with in either the Crown or Magistrates Court.
-This offence carries a maximum sentence of 5 years imprisonment.
+ABH may be dealt with in either the Crown or Magistrates Court and carries a maximum sentence of 5 years imprisonment.